skovorodkaru/cc/README.md

   https://raw.githubusercontent.com/jetkai/proxy-list/main/online-proxies/txt/proxies-socks4.txt
   ```

- 5) Now open your terminal and go to the directory (Trick, you can write in the folder patch `cmd` and the terminal will open in that folder)
+ 5) Now open your terminal and go to the directory (you can write `cmd` in the folder path of where xddos.jar is and the terminal will open in that folder)
  6) Now use one of the commands below for starting

 ### Startup Command: